Frequently Asked Questions

 How does A&W keep operating costs low?

-We utilize a strategic brand partnership with Restaurant Supply Chain Solutions, which is a supplier and distributor for three of the biggest chains in the nation – Pizza Hut, KFC and Taco Bell.
+We utilize a strategic brand partnership with Restaurant Supply Chain Solutions, which is a distributor for three of the biggest chains in the nation – Pizza Hut, KFC and Taco Bell.
 We leverage their reach and buying power to provide the lowest food, paper and equipment costs possible to our franchisees.